 This geological marvel is an excellent spot for swimmers and even has a diving raft.
 During the summer, the water in the cove can appear crystal clear.
 The town park is in a beautiful wooded setting and it's a great place to have a picnic.

-It may take a ferry ride across the Death's Door Straight to get to Washington Island, but the journey to such an idyllic landscape and unique beach adds another element of fun and adventure to your excursion.
+It may take a ferry ride across the Death's Door Straight to get to Washington Island, but the journey to such an idyllic landscape and unique beach adds even more adventure to your excursion.

-Located just north of Egg Harbor, the White Cliff Fen and Forest Preserve has 100 acres of serene forests and wetlands.
-While this location may not have the breathtaking views of the bluffs and beaches, it's an ecologist's paradise.
+Located just north of Egg Harbor, the White Cliff Nature Preserve is an ecologist's paradise, featuring 100 acres of serene forests and wetlands.

 The centerpiece of the preserve is a 30-acre fen, fed by mineral-rich groundwater.
 Take the 1.5-mile trail that loops through the wetlands and old-growth cedar forest.
 Because of the multitude of marsh milkweed, numerous dragonflies and butterflies are attracted to the area during late spring and summer.